digitallinguistics/scription/README.md

 ### Speaker: `\sp`

 This line consists of an abbreviation for the person who spoke the utterance, usually their initials.
 The speaker line may not be in multiple languages or writing systems.
+It may contain only the letters `a-z`, `A-Z`, and numbers `0-9`.
+No spaces are allowed.
+If you need to provide more details about a speaker, you can do so in the metadata header at the beginning of the text.

 ### Transcript: `\trs`